Annotate DICOM & NIfTI files

 📘

-Multi-Planar view
+Multi-Planar View

 Not only can you enable Multi-Planar view from the UI, you can also enable it from darwin-py by making sure you use the --extract_views flag when pushing to a dataset.
+Make sure to specify "slot_name": "0" for this to work.

 🚧